FD2D_HEAT_STEADY, a C++ program which solves the steady state (time independent) heat equation in a 2D rectangular region.

 - d/dx K(x,y) du/dx - d/dy K(x,y) du/dy = F(x,y)where K(x,y) is the heat conductivity, and F(x,y) is a heat source term.

 By using a simple finite difference approximation, this single equation can be replaced by NX * NY linear equations in NX * NY variables; each equation is associated with one of the nodes in the mesh.
 Nodes long the boundary generate boundary condition equations, while interior nodes generate equations that approximate the steady heat equation.

 The linear system is sparse, and can easily be solved directly in MATLAB.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-FD2D_HEAT_STEADY is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+FD2D_HEAT_STEADY is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.